marcoeg/nexus-miniapp/README.md

 This project contains the following scripts:

 - `dev`.
 Runs the application in development mode.
+- `dev:https`.
+Runs the application in development mode using locally created valid SSL-certificates.
 - `build`.
 Builds the application for production.
 - `lint`.
 Runs [eslint](https://eslint.org/) to ensure the code quality meets the required standards.